- Beauty Glossary

 Phthalates Free Cosmetics

 Phthalates are a family of chemical compounds used as either a bonding agent, or else as a means of making plastics more flexible.
-You’ll find them used in a range of different everyday items, from food packaging to flooring.
-What we’re most interested in, though, is their appearance in our cosmetics, fragrances and personal-care products, and why it is worth going phthalates free.
+You'll find them used in a range of different everyday items, from food packaging to flooring.
+What we're most interested in, though, is their appearance in our makeup, fragrances and body care products, and why it is worth going phthalates free.

 Why do we need phthalates free beauty products?

 In recent years, researchers have linked phthalates to a number of different health concerns, including asthma, obesity, breast cancer, type 2 diabetes and male fertility issues.
 This had led to the creation of phthalates free products.

 How easy is it to go phthalates free?

 In short, it's near impossible.
 Given that they crop up in anything from spices to milk, attempting to lead a wholly phthalates free lifestyle would see you run into some fairly hefty logistical issues.

 For all that, the beauty industry has recently overseen a huge upsurge in the number of brands producing phthalates free products.
 This means that, if you're looking to minimise the number of potentially harmful chemicals in your life, the world of skin care and cosmetics at least allows for an element of control.